starknet-io/starknet.js/www/docs/guides/signature.md

 - the sender of this message owns the private key corresponding to the public key.

 2 ways to perform this verification :
-- outside of the network, using the full public key (very fast, but only for standard StarkNet hash & sign).
+- off-chain, using the full public key (very fast, but only for standard StarkNet hash & sign).
-- in the network, using the account address (slow, add workload to the node/sequencer, but can manage exotic account abstraction about hash or sign).
+- on-chain, using the account address (slow, add workload to the node/sequencer, but can manage exotic account abstraction about hash or sign).

 ### Verify outside of StarkNet :